 Prospective students must be 17 years of age or older with a GED or high school diploma.
 Incoming students must also complete five credits of anatomy and physiology prerequisite coursework with a “C” grade or higher.
 These credits can be earned at PIT or another school accredited by the Middle States Commission on Higher Education.
 Applicants must submit official transcripts, pass a background check and physical exam, and take a drug test.
 The TEAS exam is not required.

 What skills do you learn in LPN programs in Philadelphia?

 The knowledge and skills you’ll gain in an LPN program will help you handle the responsibilities of daily nursing life.
 As described by Delaware County Technical School near Philadelphia, students learn core nursing skills, such as how to take vital signs, collect samples for lab testing, and bathe patients.
 You’ll also learn how to develop a positive rapport with patients, including how to cultivate a supportive and comforting bedside manner.

 PCI also highlights the need for LPNs to be prepared for laboratory and administrative duties.
-In labs, LPNs may need to assist with diagnostic testing, administer vaccinations, and deliver test results.
+In labs, LPNs may assist with diagnostic testing, administer vaccinations, and deliver test results.
 The administrative responsibilities of practical nurses often include data entry, billing, helping patients with insurance paperwork, and updating health records.

 How much do LPN programs cost in Philadelphia?

 The cost of LPN programs varies from program to program.
 At some programs you pay by the credit or semester, while others charge a flat fee for the whole program.
 Whatever the case, schools offer a variety of payment options and plans to help you cover the cost of your training.

 Full Program Tuition: $22,000